 If Wealden furnace capacity was modest in this period, the ordnance production of furnaces outside the Weald was very similar.
-Robert Morgan, at Carmarthen, offered the Board of Ordnance 100 tons a year in 1758 and 1759, which appears very low in comparison with Wealden furnaces, but which cannot represent Morgan's maximum output as he was expecting to cast 650 tons in 1760.47 Some Wealden gun founders, notably the Crowleys and, later, Edward Raby, as well as other non-Wealden gun founders, such as the Sones, of Sowley in Hampshire, Robert Morgan, and John Wilkinson, of Willey in Shropshire, combined production for the Board of Ordnance with orders for the East India Company, so orders for the Board cannot be taken as an accurate guide to furnace output.
+Robert Morgan, at Carmarthen, offered the Board of Ordnance 100 tons a year in 1758 and 1759, which appears very low in comparison with Wealden furnaces, but which cannot represent Morgan's maximum output as he was expecting to cast 650 tons in 1760.
+Some Wealden gun founders, notably the Crowleys and, later, Edward Raby, as well as other non-Wealden gun founders, such as the Sones, of Sowley in Hampshire, Robert Morgan, and John Wilkinson, of Willey in Shropshire, combined production for the Board of Ordnance with orders for the East India Company, so orders for the Board cannot be taken as an accurate guide to furnace output.

 Other technological innovations which began to appear elsewhere in the iron industry included alternative methods of blowing air into the furnaces.
 The traditional Wealden method, two pairs of leather and oak bellows, allowed little room for improvement.
 The Ashburnham and Heathfield accounts contain regular payments for hides and oil for their maintenance, without which furnace efficiency would be impaired and water supplies exhausted sooner.
-There is no reference to the introduction of alternative blowing methods, such as the cylinders that Smeaton made for the Carron Company.
-Although the Fullers had an engine made to raise water in the 1730s, it does not seem to have been a success, and no other evidence exists of attempts to provide more reliable means of maintaining the water supply to furnaces and forges.
-The unusually dry years of the mid-1740s had passed, although Edward Raby reported to the Board that dry weather had prevented him from boring his guns to complete his 1759 warrants, and in 1757 Stephen Fuller's clerk, William Gregson, came to an agreement with the miller upstream of Heathfield to allow his water to be used, for a daily charge, to avoid his workers having to tread the water wheel in the absence of water.48

-Forges played a role of diminishing significance in the Wealden iron industry during the 1750-70 period.
-Largely left to work up the surplus iron from gun foundries, their purpose had been reduced to serving the needs of local blacksmiths through the wholesale of bar iron, or, in a few cases, such as Maresfield, Howbourne and Abinger, to supplying ironmongery establishments in Lewes and Guildford respectively.
-The use of the forge at Ashburnham was subsumed to the more immediately pressing demands of the gun trade, by being converted to a boring mill.49 The Fullers had built a second boring house at Heathfield Furnace in 1742, and there were two at Robertsbridge Forge.50 A second boring mill was constructed at Ashburnham in 1766, possibly with an eye to future demand for ordnance, although the casting of mill cases and garden rollers required boring as well.51 The innovation which perhaps had the most profound effect on the Wealden gun founding industry, Wilkinson's boring machine, did not appear until the 1770s, by which time smelting activity in the Weald had also virtually shrunk to merely local importance.
+There is no reference to the introduction of alternative blowing methods, such as the cylinders that Smeaton made for the Carron Company, Although the Fullers had an engine made to raise water in the 1730s, it does not seem to have been a success, and no other evidence exists of attempts to provide more reliable means of maintaining the water supply to furnaces and forges.
+The unusually dry years of the mid-1740s had passed, although Edward Raby reported to the Board that dry weather had prevented him from boring his guns to complete his 1759 warrants, and in 1757 Stephen Fuller's clerk, William Gregson, came to an agreement with the miller upstream of Heathfield to allow his water to be used, for a daily charge, to avoid his workers having to tread the water wheel in the absence of water.48 surplus iron from gun foundries, their purpose had been reduced to serving the needs of local blacksmiths through the wholesale of bar iron, or, in a few cases, such as Maresfield, Howbourne and Abinger, to supplying ironmongery establishments in Lewes and Guildford respectively.
+The use of the forge at Ashburnham was subsumed to the more immediately pressing demands of the gun trade, by being converted to a boring mill.
+The Fullers had built a second boring house at Heathfield furnace in 1742, and there were two at Robertsbridge forge.
+A second boring mill was constructed at Ashburnham in 1766, possible with an eye to future demand for ordnance, although the casting of mill cases and garden rollers required boring as well.
+The innovation which perhaps had the most profound effect on the Wealden gun founding industry, Wilkinson's boring machine, did not appear until the 1770s, by which time smelting activity in the Weald had also virtually shrunk to merely local importance.